 - Place a second layer of slightly smaller logs perpendicular to the bottom layer, again with no space between the logs.

-- Continue adding layers until you reach the top with kindling.
-Use crumpled newspaper at the top to light the kindling.
+- Continue adding layers until you reach the top.